The 10 Best Oil Diffusers

 video play icon

-This wiki has been updated 39 times since it was first published in February of 2015.
+This wiki has been updated 43 times since it was first published in February of 2015.
 If you are one of the many people who swear by the rejuvenating effects of aromatherapy, you're probably familiar with essential oils.
 Our selection of diffusers can add a touch of relaxing fragrance to your day, and we've included models suitable for bedrooms, vehicles, spas, and yoga studios.
 Just be careful when using these in a home with pets, as some oils may be harmful to your furry friends.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Sierra Modern Home Smart